keif888/AndroidBotEngine/README.md

 	- Supports nested Commands
 1. EnterLoopCoordinate
 	- Takes the specified X/Y coordinate from a configured list (via Command LoopCoordinates) and sends them to the Android Device as keyboard data entry
+1. EnterText
+    - Takes a string, and sends it to the Android Device as keyboard data entry
 1. FindClick
 	- Searches for a specified image, and clicks on it when found
 1. FindClickAndWait